the-cyber-boardroom/cbr-investment/docs/strategy/cbr-financial-model.md

 A critical element of the model is maintaining strict discipline in development decisions.
 This framework ensures that development efforts remain focused on creating genuine value while avoiding common pitfalls that often derail startup success, combining rigorous hypothesis testing with strategic principles to guide all development choices.

 #### Hypothesis-Driven Development
 Every project, feature, or initiative must begin with a clearly articulated hypothesis about the value it will create.
-This hypothesis must be specific enough to be testable and measurable, allowing for objective evaluation of success or failure through quantifiable metrics such as improvements in user engagement, reduction in support tickets, or increased usage of platform capabilities.
+This hypothesis must be specific enough to be testable and measurable, allowing for objective evaluation of success or failure through quantifiable metrics such as a new billable feature, improvements in user engagement, reduction in support tickets, or increased usage of platform capabilities.

-Regular hypothesis testing and validation occurs throughout the development cycle as an ongoing process that influences development directions.
+Regular hypothesis testing and validation occurs throughout the creation and release of multiple MVPs (Minimum Viable Prototypes) during the development cycle, providing an ongoing feedback loop process that influences development directions.
 Teams continuously gather data about feature usage, user feedback, and value delivery, using this information to validate or invalidate their initial hypotheses, enabling early course correction when hypotheses prove incorrect and minimizing resource waste on unproductive paths.

 #### Development Principles
 The resistance to customer-driven feature bloat represents a crucial discipline in the development process, where customer feedback is carefully evaluated against strategic objectives and the broader platform vision.
 This often means saying "no" to features that might bring short-term customer satisfaction but would create long-term technical debt or strategic misalignment.